-For example, there has been a lot of interest by the media in aggressive fundraising tactics and more specific issues faced by certain parts of the sector, such as the smaller charities surviving in a saturated funding market.
+One hot topic covered by the media recently is around aggressive fundraising tactics.
+There has also been comment about issues faced by certain parts of the sector, such as the smaller charities surviving in a saturated funding market.

 Try the Charity Commission or sector-based websites such as the Third Sector and Charity Times for email updates about news and issues affecting organisations, as well as news sites like The Guardian.

 The National Council for Voluntary Organisations champions the voluntary sector and lobbies Government so it is also a good place to see what topics are relevant.

 What roles are available and what are the entry routes?